Another 25 Wellington bus services cancelled

 By Charlotte Cook of rnz.co.nz

-A chronic bus driver shortage continues to plague the capital's peak hours services.

-In a bid to 'provide a better service' the Greater Wellington Regional Council cancelled another 25 Tranzurban bus services due a lack of drivers.
+In a bid to "provide a better service" the Greater Wellington Regional Council cancelled another 25 Tranzurban bus services due to a lack of drivers.

 The number of suspended peak hour services is now 46.